 The vendors vary from month to month.
 But depending on who’s around, you can sample fresh sushi or taste test delicious varieties of hummus and pate.
 You’ll definitely love the local spices on display.
 Looking at them is a feast for the eyes.

 The market allows you to find out about products you may never have thought were available in San Pedro.

 You’ll discover local businesses like the Brooklyn Brothers Bagel Shop, an authentic bagel bakery based in San Pedro.
 The market has also inspired talented home-based cooks.
 Many show up to sell mouthwatering desserts and good old-fashioned kitchen recipes like bacon jam.

 Some producers are from Ambergris Caye, selling items like hydroponically grown, crispy fresh greens and homemade jarred pickles.
 Others travel from the mainland especially for the day, bringing fresh-baked bread and free range eggs.

 The San Pedro Farmers Market is a great way to meet new people in a casual and friendly setting.

 Live music often plays and people stroll around with a glass of wine chatting and enjoying the ambiance.
 By being there you’ll know you share a common interest in all things delicious.

-While island time applies to most things on Ambergris Caye, those in the know, know delicious things sell out fast.
+While island time applies to most things on Ambergris Caye, those in the know, know that many of the delicious produce available at the San Pedro Farmers Market sells out fast.